23 Good Work Habit Examples to Build a Successful Career

 Create a strategy to improve your mood during periods of doubt:

-• Keep a record of positive things that people say about you that you can refer to when you are feeling insecure.
+• Keep a record of positive things people say about you that you can refer to when feeling insecure.

-• If you need to build up a bank of your positive traits, send an email to 25 of the people who know you best, asking them to describe what they think you do best.
+• If you need to build up a bank of your positive traits, email 25 of the people who know you best and ask them to describe what they think you do best.

 • Keep all of the responses in a file to refer to when needed, along with self-affirmations that you believe are your strengths.

 • Surround yourself with positive people who will not tear you down.
-Keep friends and business associates who you find to be inspirational and who can help you achieve your best self.
+Keep friends and business associates who inspire you and can help you achieve your best self.

 • Set realistic goals that are not so high they’re impossible to reach.
-This will keep you from feeling as if you failed when you are not able to accomplish impossible tasks that you set out to do.
+This will keep you from feeling as if you failed when you cannot accomplish the impossible tasks that you set out to do.

 Remember to expect failure at some point in your life, and take those opportunities to learn and get back up to try again.